-- 1. Failure to follow the process or procedures outlined within this Policy, which resulted in significant prejudice such that it impacted the outcome.
-Minor deviations from designated procedures will not be the basis for sustaining an appeal unless significant prejudice results. - 2.
-New information that was not known to the parties at the time of the investigation.
-Appellate decisions are final.
+- (1) Failure to follow the process or procedures outlined within this Policy, which resulted in significant prejudice such that it impacted the outcome. - (2) Minor deviations from designated procedures will not be the basis for sustaining an appeal unless significant prejudice results. - (3) New information that is relevant, substantive, and credible, and that was not known and could not have reasonably been known to the parties at the time of the investigation.